sgkit-dev/sgkit/docs/getting_started.rst

 Missing data in sgkit is represented using a sentinel value within data arrays (``-1`` in integer arrays and ``NaN`` in float arrays) as well as a companion boolean mask array (``True`` where data is missing).
-The sentinel values are often more useful when implementing compiled operations while the boolean mask array facilitates user operations in a higher level API like Xarray or Numpy.

-This example shows how either can be used, though users should prefer the mask array where possible since its on-disk representation is typically far smaller after compression is applied.
+These sentinel values are handled transparently in most sgkit functions and where this isn't possible, limitations related to it are documented along with potential workarounds.

+This example demonstrates one such function where missing calls are ignored:

 .. ipython:: python

+    import sgkit as sg
+    ds = sg.simulate_genotype_call_dataset(n_variant=1, n_sample=4, n_ploidy=2, missing_pct=.3, seed=4)
+    ds.call_genotype

+    # Here, you can see that the missing calls above are not included in the allele counts
+    sg.count_variant_alleles(ds).variant_allele_count

+A primary design goal in sgkit is to facilitate ad-hoc analysis.
+There are many useful functions in the library but they are not enough on their own to accomplish many analyses.
+To that end, it is often helpful to be able to handle missing data in your own functions or exploratory summaries.
+Both the sentinel values and the boolean mask array help make this possible, where the sentinel values are typically more useful when implementing compiled operations and the boolean mask array is easier to use in a higher level API like Xarray or Numpy.
+Only advanced users would likely ever need to worry about compiling their own functions.
+Using Xarray functions and the boolean mask is generally enough to accomplish most tasks, and this mask is often more efficient to operate on due to its high on-disk compression ratio.
+These examples better demonstrate the distinction between the two as well as ways in which they are commonly used:

+.. ipython:: python

+    import sgkit as sg
-    dsm = simulate_genotype_call_dataset(n_variant=1, n_sample=4, n_ploidy=2, missing_pct=.3, seed=4)
+    ds = sg.simulate_genotype_call_dataset(n_variant=1, n_sample=4, n_ploidy=2, missing_pct=.3, seed=4)
-    dsm.call_genotype
+    ds.call_genotype

     # Count alternate alleles while omitting partial calls
     ##############